lilyosah/tech-knowledgebase/Software-Engineering/SaaS (Software as a Service).md

 - App divided into sub-parts with a clear external interface
 - Sub-parts cannot access eachother's data without an interface (API)

-==Microservice:== A standalone service that performs just one type of task
+==Microservice:== A standalone service that performs just one type of task.
+EXTREME SOA
 - Dividing service components into their smallest possible parts

 - Pros: Each sub-component is independent and easy to evolve, components may be reused by multiple services
 - Cons: Performance is lower, complexity is higher